 That said though, it's still svelte, so if you have an AV cabinet it's easy enough to tuck away.

 There's little doubt that of all the streaming boxes available on the market right now, the Shield TV is the most powerful and most capable.
-It is the only box to offer 4K video at 60 frames per second, which is only available through YouTube at present but there are plenty of codecs on board to cope with other services when they launch.
+It is the only box currently on the market to offer 4K video at 60 frames per second, which is only available through YouTube at present but there are plenty of codecs on board to cope with other services when they launch.

 It is also ideally placed to rule the roost when it comes to casual gaming - something both Apple and Amazon are keen to exploit too.
 The included controller works on Wi-Fi Direct so has little to no latency and the graphics processor is geared up exactly for games.